 The MET bus system runs by the campus and schedules are located in the residence halls and the Student Union Building.

 Talk to your RA about the problem first to see if anything can be done to resolve the situation.
 The first step is to attempt to positively communicate with your roommate to discuss the situation.
 If assistance is needed in communicating with your roommate, your RA is available as a resource to assist you.
 A resident may always be moved to another room as a single or into another room with someone, but we will work to mediate the situation prior to moving you to another room.
 If you cannot find your RA please go to the Hall Director.
 Your hall director is also available to assist you in resolving a roommate conflict.

 When signing up for a room it is good to list your disability on the housing application or if you are visiting the campus please stop by the Housing Office.
 If you need special accommodations you will need to fill out the ADA request form with the Disability Support Services.
 To get help on campus please contact Disability Support Services at (406) 657-2283 or the Academic Support Center at (406) 657-1641.

 MSU Bozeman nursing students may live in the residence halls.
 You may be required to get an MSUB ID card for use on campus.
 You will need to complete our Housing Application with a different link, so please send us an email so we can provide that to you.

-There are no plug-in’s available for cars.
+There are no plug-ins available for cars.